Black N White: "Dear Please"

 "Dear Please" is based on a cello phrase that is a variation of J.S.
 Bach's Unaccompanied Cello Suite No. 1: Prelude.

 Drum legend Steve Ferrone accompanies Jones creating a captivating groove in 6/8 time, that is rare in rock music.

 "Never"

 Jones was inspired to write "Never" after an experiencing a powerful dream about a perfect natural World without the industrial poisons of the second millennium.

 "Never" has the flavour of Led Zeppelin mixed with a rock mantra influenced by Kundalini Yoga.
 Drums by Steve Ferrone.
 Written by John Jones.

 "21st Century Schizoid Man"

-"21st Century Schizoid Man" was written by King Crimson and released on their 1969 L.P., In the Court of the Crimson King as a dark warning about the future of mankind.
+"21st Century Schizoid Man" was written by King Crimson and released on their 1969 LP, In the Court of the Crimson King as a dark warning about the future of mankind.

 Jones takes the angst of the 1960s, and with the help of Ferrone, turns it into a grooving reggae style swinger for the real 21st century.